Mesh

 What the public clustered contract proves

-The public clustered story is intentionally smaller than a generic clustering marketing page:
+The public clustered story is intentionally smaller than the repo's full retained proof inventory:

 • start with meshc init --clustered, then branch to the generated Postgres or SQLite example that matches the contract you actually want